 Each year WEHA members participate in an election to nominate individuals to various positions within the organization.
 All elected officers assume office at the close of the Annual business meeting.
-The Nominating Committee receives candidate information for each race and furnishes it to the voting members.
+The Secretary receives candidate information for each race and furnishes it to the voting members.

 Board of Directors

 The President shall serve as the official representative of Wisconsin Environmental Health Association.